SalimSalimi/VueJsCourse/README.md

 In the parent side, to pass the data into the child component, we have to bind that data in the component directive.
 For example: `<child-component-name :data="data-name"></child-component-name>`. *If we don't bind (ommiting the ':' or 'v-bind') will make the data static*.

-Now, on the child side, to get the data, we can should do this: props: ['data'] on the Vue Instance.
+Now, on the child side, to get the data, we should do this: props: ['data'] on the Vue Instance.

+Now, we access it as a normal property.

 # Moving to real development workflow with Webpack and VueCLI